IIIF/api/source/api/annex/notes/editors.md

 ### 2.3 Evaluation and Testing

-In order to be considered ready for review, new features must have two open-source server-side implementations, at least one of which should be in production.
+In order to be considered ready for final review, as below, new features must have two open-source server-side implementations, at least one of which should be in production.
 New features must also have at least one open-source client-side implementation, which may be a proof-of-concept.

 ### 2.4 Community Review